Secret

 this functionality:

-Due to the canonicalization rules for secret.generic
+Due to the canonicalization rules for secret.generic, anyone using these

 passes as an IR organization mechanism must be sure not to canonicalize before